-- O3.1 To ensure that benefits are paid only for services provided by optometrists registered in a State or Territory of Australia, each optometrist providing services for which a Medicare benefit is payable requires an individual provider number. - O3.2 Provider numbers will be issued only to individual participating optometrists registered in a State or Territory of Australia.
-Corporations, other business entities and individuals who are not registered optometrists will not be issued with provider numbers. - O3.3 Provider numbers are allocated to practitioners to enable claims for Medicare benefits to be processed and cheques to be correctly drawn in favour of the practitioner where applicable.
+To ensure that benefits are paid only for services provided by optometrists registered with the Optometry Board of Australia, each optometrist providing services for which a Medicare benefit is payable requires an individual provider number.

+Provider numbers will be issued only to registered optometrists.
+Corporations, other business entities and individuals who are not registered optometrists will not be issued with provider numbers.

+Provider numbers are allocated to enable claims for Medicare benefits to be processed.
 The number may be up to eight characters.
-The second last character identifies the practice location, the last being a check character. - O3.4 Optometrists can obtain a provider number from Medicare.
-A separate provider number is issued for each location at which an optometrist practises and has current State/Territory registration.
-Provider numbers for additional practice locations may also be obtained from Medicare following confirmation of State/Territory registration.
+The second last character identifies the practice location, the last being a check character.

+Optometrists can obtain a provider number from Medicare Australia.
+A separate provider number is issued for each location at which an optometrist practises and has current registration.
+Provider numbers for additional practice locations may also be obtained from Medicare Australia following confirmation of registration.
 Optometrists cannot use another optometrist's provider number.

-O3.5 If a practitioner wishes Medicare benefits cheques, which would normally be drawn in favour of the practitioner, to be made payable to another payee and/or another address, written authority can be given to Medicare to do this.
-This payment to another party is known as a pay group link.
-There can only be one pay group link for an individual practice location but multiple practitioners and practice locations can be linked to one pay group.
-Further information on pay group links may be obtained from Medicare (addresses at the end of the Notes).